The long-form vs. short-form content debate has flipped back and forth from one extreme to the other over the years.

-- Backlinks: Backlinks play a crucial role in search rankings—especially when you’re vying for position on hyper-competitive terms.
-Whether you’re running a link building campaign or just looking to grow organically, longer content is proven to gain more backlinks than short-form blog posts.
+- Backlinks: Backlinks play a crucial role in search rankings—especially when you’re vying for a position on hyper-competitive terms.
+Whether you’re running a link-building campaign or just looking to grow organically, longer content is proven to gain more backlinks than short-form blog posts.

 2. Long-Form Content Shows Greater Authority

 There’s a reason why frameworks like 10x content and the skyscraper technique typically generate long-form content.

 When you invest the time it takes to create a long-form blog post that’s 10x better than what already exists on the topic, your audience will start to see you as an authority figure.

 Generally speaking, authority is all about how much your audience trusts you to educate them about a topic.
 So, when you write a post titled “How to X,” you need to deliver on the promise.
 Your post needs to clearly explain how to do what your audience is trying to figure out.